ebullient/ttrpg-convert-cli/docs/dnd5e/QuteSpell.md

 ### classList

-List of links to classes that can use this spell.
+List of class names that can use this spell.
 May be incomplete or empty.

 ### classes